LarryCollinsAka/nasa_data_pathways_to_healthy_cities/README.md

 ### Problem Exploration – The 5 Whys

-To ensure our solution addresses root causes rather than symptoms, we applied the **5 Whys methodology** to three pressing urban challenges.
-This structured brainstorming shows how we arrived at our focus areas and data choices.
+To ensure we address root causes rather than symptoms, we applied the **5 Whys methodology** to each selected challenge.

-### Case Studies
-We did some research across 6 cities Douala, Yaounde, Lagos, Mumbai, Abuja and Pune.
-We

-#### 1. Flooding in Douala
+#### Flooding in Douala
 - **Symptom:** Neighborhoods regularly submerge during heavy rains.
 - **Why 1:** Drainage systems are overwhelmed.
 - **Why 2:** Urban expansion encroaches on floodplains.